How To Fix Duck Feet: 10 Exercises To Improve Posture

 Duck feet refers to an abnormal foot posture wherein the feet point outwards away from one another like a duck.

-Therefore, when you stand and look down at your feet, your toes will flare out away from the midline as if making the letter “V.”
+Therefore, when you stand and look down at your feet, your toes will flare away from the midline as if making the letter “V.”

 How Can I Tell If I Have Duck Feet?